 Asbestos is commonly associated with popcorn ceilings, but it can also be found in floor tiles and drywall.
 Its durability and resistance to electricity, heat, and corrosion made it a useful and popular material for residential projects in the past.
-However, it is now known to have toxic effects on human health, which is why asbestos abatement is strongly encouraged.
+However, it is now known to have toxic effects on human health, which is why asbestos abatement is strongly encouraged, especially if you suspect you have asbestos linoleum.

 Before building, you will want to identify if asbestos is present using a professional asbestos testing lab.
-If asbestos is discovered, you will need to investigate asbestos abatement options to safely remove it before you begin remodeling.
+If asbestos is discovered, you will need to investigate asbestos abatement options to safely remove the asbestos linoleum before you begin remodeling.

 High Concentrations of Asbestos: Older Homes Are at Greater Risk

 Older homes that were built prior to increased regulation of asbestos-containing materials are at greater risk of having high concentrations of asbestos in their building materials.
 This includes the walls, flooring, and insulation used in the bathroom.
-Areas in your bathroom where asbestos-containing materials may be found include, but are not limited to, in-wall pipes, insulation materials, and near vents.
+Areas in your bathroom where asbestos-containing materials may be found include, but are not limited to, in-wall pipes, insulation materials, near vents, and asbestos linoleum.

 Left undisturbed, these materials do not pose any danger, but once you, or your contractor, begins disrupting them by knocking down walls, replacing insulation and caulk, and pipes for new showers and sinks, toxic asbestos dust is released into the air and can be harmful to everyone’s health.